 In June 2019, WBUR began construction on a broadcast transmitter for WBUH-FM at a new site in Brewster, MA.
-At June 30, 2019, capital expenditures of \$62,748 had been incurred for this project and are recorded in construction in progress.
-The project is expected to be completed before June 30, 2020.
+This project was completed by June 30, 2020 and the capital expenditures previously held in construction in progress were placed into service and reclassified to leasehold improvements.